mathewgomas-alfred/mathewgomas.io/user_manual/animation.rst

 .. image:: /images/en/Introduction_to_animation_08.png

-Use the to copy frame to copy the first frame onto the second.
+Use the :guilabel:`Copy Frame` button to copy the first frame onto the second.
 Then, use the with :kbd:`Shift + ↑` to move the frame contents up.